memri/pymemri/README.md

 # Quickstart

 To use the pymemri `PodClient`, we first need to have a pod running.
-The quickest way to do this is to install from the [pod repo](https://gitlab.memri.io/memri/pod), and run `./examples.run_development.sh` from within that repo.
+The quickest way to do this is to install from the [pod repo](https://gitlab.memri.io/memri/pod), and run `./examples/run_development.sh` from within that repo.

 ```
+from pymemri.data.schema import *
+from pymemri.pod.client import *

 class Dog(Item):
     def __init__(self, name, age, id=None, deleted=None):
         super().__init__(id=id, deleted=deleted)